Posted 04 September 2009 - 08:47 PM

 Posted 23 September 2014 - 07:55 PM

 I do hold a GMRS ticket, which is set to expire the middle of next year.
-I've made reasonable use of it but am currently debating risking another non-refundable $85 to renew it, considering talk of deregulation that's been going around.
+I've made reasonable use of it but am currently debating risking another non-refundable $85 to renew it, considering much talk of deregulation that's been going around.
 I only got it just to shut my sociopath neighbor at the time up, because he kept making death threats about if he heard me on 725 assisting the local elementary school's crosswalk group again without a ticket (like it's really up to me to decide which channel they operate on.)
 He is currently three years into a 25 to life sentence (no parole) on various unrelated felony charges.
 Good riddance.
 Protowack.

 While it may not politically correct to say so, I've generally had a lot more phun with FRS and MURS than could have had with ham radio around here these days.
 Maybe I'm just another one of those dirty nonconformists, too.